chalatz/tours/pages/links/parks-natural-beauty/kallithea-spa.md

   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
   abstract: Kallithea Springs Rhodes Greece, Kallithea Thermal Rhodes Greece
-title: Kallithea Spa (Thermal) Rhodes Greece
+title: 'Kallithea Springs Rhodes Greece (Thermal) '
 summary: Kalithea is located about 8Km (4,970mi) from Rhodes Town on the east coast of the island.
 The Bay of Kalithea has long been famous for its healing waters that sprang from the surrounding rocks.
 This miraculous spring has been known since the